paulffm/Image-Generation-with-Vision-Transformers-and-Diffusion-Models-in-Discrete-State-Spaces/README.md

 | num_classes | Number of classes | int |
 | use_checkpoint | If true checkpointing is utilized | bool |

 This repository contains a [training script](mnist_generation_example/train_mnist.py) specifically designed for image generation, particularly for generating [MNIST](http://yann.lecun.com/exdb/mnist/) data.
 In this example, the continuous-time discrete diffusion model, as described in the paper [A Continuous Time Framework for Discrete Denoising Models](https://arxiv.org/pdf/2205.14987), is utilized.
-Additionally, there's a configuration file (`mnist_generation_example/config/mnist_config`) available to streamline the training and sampling process:
+Additionally, there's a configuration file (`mnist_generation_example/config/mnist_config`) available to streamline the training and sampling process.
+The config file has the following parameters:

 | Parameter | Description | Type |
 | ------------- | ------------- | ------------- |